The Science Case for Building a Band 1 Receiver Suite for ALMA: Other Considerations

-The Expanded Very Large Array (EVLA) will also have observing capability over the nominal Band 1 frequency range of 31--45 GHz, through its receivers in the K$_{\rm a}$-band (26.5--40 GHz) and Q-band (40--50 GHz).
-Moreover, it is important to note that EVLA and ALMA are located at complementary latitudes, the former at $+34\degree$ and the latter at $-23\degree$.
+The Jansky Very Large Array (JVLA) currently has observing capability over the nominal Band 1 frequency range of 35--50 GHz, through its receivers in the K$_{\rm a}$-band (26.5--40 GHz) and Q-band (40--50 GHz).
+Note, however, that the JVLA cannot observe at 50-52 GHz, the extension proposed for ALMA Band 1.
+Moreover, it is important to note that JVLA and ALMA are located at complementary latitudes, the former at $+34\degree$ and the latter at $-23\degree$.
 With both telecsopes, the entire sky will be observable at high resolution at Band 1 frequencies.
-Here, we compare the relative capabilities of ALMA and EVLA over Band 1.
+(The southern hemisphere-based Australia Telescope Compact Array (ATCA) can also observe some Band 1 frequencies but at much lower relative sensitivity than ALMA or JVLA, and hence we do not consider it further.)
+Here, we compare the relative capabilities of ALMA and JVLA in Band 1.

-Relative to ALMA, EVLA has fewer antennas (27 versus 50) but these have larger surface areas (25-m diameter versus 12-m), lower pointing accuracies (2-3\arcsec versus 0.6\arcsec) and lower aperture efficiencies at Band 1 (0.34-0.39 versus 0.78).
-Combining these numbers (except pointing accuracy), the effective surface area of EVLA is a factor of 1.02--1.17 times that of ALMA.
-Adding Band 1 to the ACA antennas would likely minimize even this small difference.
-Due to its WIDAR correlator, EVLA will have the same 8 GHz maximum bandwidth as ALMA.
-The WIDAR correlator can provide users with much higher spectral resolution than ALMA, i.e., a maximum of below 1 Hz vs. 3.82 kHz for ALMA.
-Note also that EVLA will have continuous spectral coverage over a wider frequency range than Band 1, though there is some interest in pushing the upper frequency of ALMA Band 1 to 50 GHz.
+Relative to ALMA, JVLA has fewer antennas (27 vs.\ 50) but these have larger surface areas (25-m diameter vs.\ 12-m), lower pointing accuracies (2-3\arcsec vs.\ 0.6\arcsec) and lower aperture efficiencies at Band 1 (0.34--0.39 vs.\ 0.78).
+Combining these numbers (except pointing accuracy), the effective surface area of JVLA is a factor of 1.02--1.17 times that of ALMA.
+(Adding Band 1 to the ACA antennas would minimize even this small difference.)
+Due to its WIDAR correlator, JVLA will have the same 8 GHz maximum bandwidth as ALMA.
+The WIDAR correlator can provide users with much higher spectral resolution than ALMA's correlator can, i.e., a maximum of below 1 Hz vs. 3.82 kHz.

-The EVLA is located at a lower altitude (2124 m) than ALMA (5000 m) and its local atmosphere has correspondingly larger typical precipitable water vapor.
+The JVLA is located at a lower altitude (2124 m) than ALMA (5000 m) and its local atmosphere has correspondingly larger typical precipitable water vapor.
 Weather statistics are needed for both the Plains of San Augustin and the Llano de Chajnantor to compare properly the availability of Band 1 observing conditions at both sites.
 An important factor that also must be quantified is the stability of the atmosphere above both sites.
-The ALMA Band 1 receiver specifications require receiver temperatures of 40--80 K over the Band, the same as the specification for the EVLA K$_{\rm a}$/Q-band receivers.
-Assuming similar system temperatures for each set of receivers whenever local weather conditions are appropriate for Band 1 observing, the continuum sensitivities for Band 1 are similar for both observatories, i.e., $\sim$1 $\mu$Jy/beam at 35 GHz after 12 hours of integration.
-(Variations of relative sensitivity across the Band 1 range have not yet been performed.)